 Krisi hadn’t touched her meal, but took another sip of wine and asked, “Still hungry?”

 “Actually….’ he said bashfully, “I am.”

 “Eat to your heart’s content,” she said and nodded to the platter next to him.

 He grabbed the tray and removed the lid to find an exact copy of what he’d just eaten.
 He carved into it to find it even better than the first meal.
 When he finished, he was still unsatisfied and grabbed another plate.
 He never noticed how the plate next to him was always replaced after he took it.

 Krisi watched on, sipping her wine, as Glenn ate plate after plate.
 She watched as his features changed.
 She was not surprised how quickly he abandoned his utensils, then his hands, and began taking large bites directly from the platter.
 If anything, Krisi was disappointed that Glenn only made it to the second trial.
 He ate and ate and ate and became less and less human.
 He soon took on the physical shape of the animal he always was.

 She took the small device out of her pocket and turned it over twice.
-A handler came in and put a lead on what was once Glenn.
+A handler came in and put a lead on what had been Glenn.